515: The Wild, Wild World of Batwoman

 “Goodbye Pork Pie Hat” is a song written by jazz great Charlie Mingus as a tribute to his deceased friend, saxophonist Lester Young, known for his trademark pork pie hat.
 Joni Mitchell later recorded a song by the same name.
 Sample lyrics: “When Charlie speaks of Lester/You know someone great has gone/The sweetest swinging music man/Had a Porky Pig hat on …”

-Hi, I’m Johnny Two-Times, Johnny Two-Times.
+Hi, I’m Johnny Two-Time, Johnny Two-Time.

 Among the menagerie of mobbed-up thugs that populate the 1990 Martin Scorsese film Goodfellas, “Johnny Two-Times” is a minor character who got his nickname from his tendency to repeat everything he said twice, repeat everything he said twice.
 The role was played by Anthony Powers, who is also a songwriter—one of his tunes was recorded by KISS.